-The Wars of the Roses are a major component of many A Level courses and are an essential background topic for courses on the Tudors.
+The Wars of the Roses are a major component of A Level History courses in England and are an essential background topic for courses on the Tudors.
 You can also choose to do an EPQ on the period and we have a list of possible topics to consider here.

 Developing your knowledge of religion, society, culture and economics will help you to analyse the motives and context of political actions.
 Across this website you will find pages that help to provide that background.

 There is a great website for A Level history teachers with lots of resources on it called Thinking History.